grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 ## Provision notification policies and routing

-Notification policies tell Grafana how to route alert instances, as opposed to where.
+Notification policies tell Grafana how to route alert instances to your contact points.
 They connect firing alerts to your previously defined contact points using a system of labels and matchers.

 To provision notification policies and routing, complete the following steps.

 1. Copy this code block into a .tf file on your local machine.

 In this example, the alerts are grouped by `alertname`, which means that any notifications coming from alerts which share the same name, are grouped into the same Slack message.
+You can provide any set of label keys here, or you can use the special label `"..."` to route by all label keys, sending each alert in a separate notification.

 If you want to route specific notifications differently, you can add sub-policies.
 Sub-policies allow you to apply routing to different alerts based on label matching.
 In this example, we apply a mute timing to all alerts with the label a=b.